MrMitch/realdebrid-CLI/README.md

       Useful if you made a typo or if you changed your login information since you first used rdcli.
 -l    List.
 Write a list of the successfully unrestricted links on STDOUT, without downloading.
       -t and -q options have no effect if -l is used.
+-o    Output directory.
+Download files into a specific directory.
 -h    Help.
 Display this help.
 ```